dmitry-zaitsev/AndroidSideMenu/README.md

 		<View
 			android:layout_width="match_parent"
 			android:layout_height="match_parent"
+			android:background="@color/your_background_color"
 			/>

 	</com.agimind.widget.SlideHolder>

-Note, that you should provide fixed width for your menu (in xml or programmaticaly).
+Note, that you should provide fixed width for your menu (in xml or programmaticaly) and explicitly set non-transparent background for your main layour.

 License
 =======